-- ATC recognizes that employees of commercial interests are often involved in research and discovery and encourages these employees to submit abstracts to facilitate the flow of new information.
+ATC recognizes that employees of commercial interests are often involved in research and discovery and encourages these employees to submit abstracts to facilitate the flow of new information.
 In order to be compliant with the various continuing medical education regulatory bodies, abstracts submitted by employees of commercial interests should not include patient care recommendations.
 They should focus on the biology, physiology or physics and include content about the discovery process.
 Abstracts should avoid discussion of products, treatment or diagnostics.
-Abstracts from employees of commercial interests that are selected for oral or poster presentation will be subject to additional review prior to ATC.

 Changes to Abstract

-- You are able to edit your abstract until the submission deadline.
-After the submission deadline, only minor abstract changes (author or institution changes, disclosure, keyword or questionnaire updates) are allowed.
+You are able to edit your abstract until the submission deadline, December 18, 2023.
+After the submission deadline, December 18, 2023, no changes are allowed.
 Any corrections, withdrawals and/or changes will not be accepted after this date.
 Please note: the submission fee is final and non-refundable regardless of abstract edits or withdrawal.